thenchev/Hyprland-Starter-Framework-Laptop-Custom/README.md

 ## Installation

 ```
-# Move to your home directory
+# Change into your Downloads directory
-cd
+cd ~/Downloads

 # Clone the packages
 git clone https://gitlab.com/stephan-raabe/hyprland-starter.git

 # You can also download the files and unzip it into your home folder

-# Move into the folder
+# Change into the folder
 cd hyprland-starter

 # Start the script